|

 Broom Clean: When the FlexKrete is sufficiently set up,

-completely free of loose particles, you will seal the new floor with
+completely free of loose particles, you may seal the new floor with

 FlexSealer1000.
 You may use an airless sprayer or a roller.
 If using a roller,